Bio

 I'm a British guitarist and songwriter, born and raised in London.
 Some of my earliest musical memories were from my grandfather, a farmer who used to make musical pipes out of reeds with a penknife.
 One of these pipes was my first instrument, followed by a mouth organ, another gift from my grandfather.
 I had piano lessons when I was seven but fell in love with the guitar when I was 14 or so.

-I absorbed a lot of different music growing up, mainly from the second-hand Tape & Record Exchange in Camden Town - The Jam, The Selecter, 80's synth, SKA, Soul, Classical, Jazz, Prog Rock, and a dose of Heavy Metal.
+I absorbed a lot of different music growing up, mainly from the second-hand Tape & Record Exchange in Camden Town - Rock, 80's synth, Soul, Classical, Folk, Jazz, Prog Rock and a dose of Heavy Metal.
 I slept outside Hammersmith Odeon once to get front row tickets for Iron Maiden.
 I have Nikko McBrain's drumstick in my drawer and a Tommy Lee drumstick too.
 I saw Ozzy Osbourne front row at Hammersmith Odeon with Jake E Lee soloing in front of my nose - I plucked plectrums from his pickguard.
-They really were purple, and they had his autograph on them.
+They were purple and had his autograph on them.
 I met BB King once backstage at Hammersmith too, and in the same year had a jam with Huw Lloyd-Langton from Hawkwind.

 But as an acoustic/folk guitarist I was possibly most blown away watching Jerry Donahue playing The Claw on a telecaster and hearing Jorma Kaukonen's Embryonic Journey for the first time.
 Possibly the earliest songs I loved were from an 8-track of the magical Bridge Over Troubled Waters.